Solar-Punk-Ltd/DIPs/DIPs/DIP-44.md

 ### Devcon Agora: A place for talk related community discussions

-We are proposing to build a decentralised platform where you can instantly share your thoughts, ask questions, and engage with fellow Devcon attendees.
+We are proposing to build a decentralized platform where you can instantly share your thoughts, ask questions, and engage with fellow Devcon attendees.
 We’re building a web application (dApp) to do just that.

 ## Abstract